timo-reymann/deterministic-zip/README.md

 > Work In Progress

-Simple (almost drop-in) replacement for zip.
+Simple (almost drop-in) replacement for zip that produces deterministic files.

 ## Installation